Safe Learning MPC with Limited Model Knowledge and Data: Case Study in Safe Autonomous Driving and Obstacle Avoidance

 In this case study, we utilize a bicycle model for the vehicle dynamics.
-This model is encoded in the following equations discretized via forward Euler approximation:
+This environment is encoded in the following equations discretized via forward Euler approximation:

-where $x_1$ and $x_2$ are the x-y position of the vehicle, $x_3$ is the heading angle of the vehicle, $x_4$ is the vehicle velocity, $u_1$ is the acceleration input (in $\frac{m}{s^2}$), and $u_2$ is the steering angle input (in radians).
+where $t$ is the current timestep, $x_1$ and $x_2$ are the x-y position of the vehicle, $x_3$ is the vehicle heading angle, $x_4$ is the vehicle velocity, $u_1$ is the acceleration input (in $\frac{m}{s^2}$), and $u_2$ is the steering angle input in radians.
+These equations represent the true plant, which is unknown to our learning-based controller.